Social Security Agreement between withAustralia and Latvia - Frequently Asked Questions

 - the person’s (and their partner’s) income and assets.

-A full pension, subject to the income and assets tests, is payable to a person with 25 years 'Australian Working Life Residence'.
+For claims made since 1 July 2014, a full pension, subject to the income and assets tests, is payable to a person with 35 years 'Australian Working Life Residence'.
 (This is the period of Australian residence between the age of 16 and Age Pension age).
-For example, a person who has lived in Australia from age 30 to age 50 has 20 years of Australian Working Life Residence and may, after reaching pension age, be paid 20/25ths (80%) of a means-tested Australian Age Pension in Latvia.
+For example, a person who has lived in Australia from age 30 to age 50 has 20 years of Australian Working Life Residence and may, after reaching pension age, be paid 20/35ths (57%) of a means-tested Australian Age Pension in Latvia.

 Australian pension for a person living in Australia